AmadeusITGroup/otter/docs/dev-tools/DEV_TOOLS.md

   --verbose                          Display debug log message --silent                           Do not exit with error in case of metadata fetch error

-Example : peer-dependencies-updater "@dapi/sdk@~2.21.0" "@o3r/core"
+Example : peer-dependencies-updater "@random/package@~2.21.0" "@o3r/core"
 ```

 ## Scripts

-This package provide generic helpers to support the build chain of Otter and Dapi packages
+This package provide generic helpers to support the build chain of Otter and Ama sdk packages

 ### Scripts available